nerofea/nerofea/README.md

 the most common dependencies.
 Alternatively, you can use one of the [alternative installation](#alternatives-installations) options.

-### Build

-Use the following command to build the node without launching it:

 ```sh
 cargo build --release
 ```

-### Embedded Docs

-After you build the project, you can use the following command to explore its parameters and subcommands:

 ```sh
 ./target/release/node-template -h